Ekateryna-Musina/P4/README.md

 <link href="//fonts.googleapis.com/css?family=Open+Sans:400,700" rel="stylesheet">
 ```

 1. Referenced css files have been minified using **grunt-contrib-cssmin** task.
-Also referenced *perfmatters.js* has been unglified with **grunt-contrib-uglify** task.
+Also referenced *perfmatters.js* script has been inlined in Index.html .

 2.	**grunt-processhtml** task transforms *Index.src.html* to *Index.html* file by replacing all references to css and js files with appropriate minified css and uglified js files references and also minified with and **grunt-contrib-htmlmin** minifies this file.